Baseball in France: 1914-1945: from one war to another

-In November 1924, two Major League Baseball (MLB) teams met in a friendly exhibition match in Paris: the pennant-winning New York Giants and the Chicago White Sox played at Stade de Colombes in front of 4000 spectators.
-One commentator doubted that the sport would gain popularity in France, writing that the French preferred games that were more instinctive to them, and pronouncing that "football and rugby are not in danger of being dethroned."
+In November 1924, two MLB teams met in a friendly exhibition match in Paris: the pennant-winning New York Giants and the Chicago White Sox played at Stade de Colombes in front of 4,000 spectators.
+One commentator doubted that the sport would gain popularity in France, writing that the French preferred games that were more instinctive to them and pronouncing that "football and rugby are not in danger of being dethroned."

 In the wake of this meeting, the French Federation of baseball and thèque was created.
-Frantz Reichel is the president while John McGraw and Charles Comiskey are named honorary vice-presidents.
+Frantz Reichel was the first president, while John McGraw and Charles Comiskey were named honorary vice-presidents.
 Reichel's motivations remain mysterious.
 Officially, he "organizes" baseball in France; unofficially, he muzzles him.
 Two facts illustrate this situation.
-Reichel does not recognize the American primacy over the discipline and especially puts forward the thèque, but also, and above all, France, and all of Europe, will no longer receive the American Major League tours.
-However, two groups made the trip to Europe in 1926, but no one wanted to see them play, in Paris or in London.
-This last American tour in Europe will be satisfied with matches in Ireland.
-In fact, Reichel is one of the leading figures in the fight against professionalism and he is afraid that baseball will experience this development on the Old Continent.
-1924 indeed marks a turning point at this level with the adoption of professionalism by Austrian football; a first in continental Europe for a team sport.
+Reichel refuses to recognize the American primacy over the discipline, especially putting forward the sport of thèque, and also refusing to receive any more MLB international tours.
+Two MLB teams made a trip to Europe in 1926, but attendance was poor in both Paris and London, with a greater reception occurring in Ireland.
+Reichel was one of the leading figures in the fight against professionalism, fearing that French baseball would experience this development.
+1924 indeed marked a turning point in Europe at this level with the adoption of professionalism by Austrian football, a first on continental Europe for a team sport.

-The federation set up a French championship in 1926 which incorporated a few clubs from the Parisian baseball league such as Sporting Bedford Eco, Paris Champion in 1923.
-AS Transport won the first national title on August 22 in 1926 by winning 15–10 in the final at Colombes against Ranelagh BBC.

-Initiated to play during the war, the French army continued its practice during the 1920s and even considered adopting it as an official sport for training soldiers.
+The federation set up a French championship in 1926, incorporating a few clubs from the Parisian baseball league such as Sporting Bedford Eco, Paris Champion in 1923.
+AS Transport won the first national title on August 22, 1926, a 15–10 victory in the final at Colombes against Ranelagh BBC.
+Initiated to play during the war, the French Army continued to practice during the 1920s and even considered adopting it as an official sport for training soldiers.
 This idea was abandoned in the 1930s.

-In 1929, the France team made their debut against their Spanish counterpart.
-The French won 10–6 at Barcelona on the occasion of this first outing.
-In the 1930s, the France - Netherlands opposition became a classic.
-The Dutch won the first opposition in Paris 9–5, then won again in Amsterdam.
-The French take away their first victory in the third match, in Paris, 5–4.
-A three-way tournament with the Belgium takes place at the end of the 1930s.
+In 1929, the French national baseball team made their debut against their Spanish counterpart.
+The French won 10–6 at Barcelona.
+In the 1930s, competitions between France and the Netherlands became popular.
+The Dutch won the first game in Paris, 9–5, then won again in Amsterdam.
+The French earned their first victory in the third match, in Paris, 5–4.
+A three-way tournament with Belgium took place at the end of the 1930s.